Generate a Java SDK from OpenAPI / Swagger

 Java SDK Data Types & Classes

-Where possible the Java SDK uses native types from the language or the object versions of primitive types, for example:
+Where possible the Java SDK uses native types from the language.
+Primitives are used wherever possible for increased null-safety.
+For example:

 • java.lang.String